Lake District, Coniston Water: Swallows & Amazons

 If you have the time, it’s worth taking a climb up Brock Barrow to get a good view of ‘Octopus Lagoon’.

 We look down from the hill to the end of the lake and can see Allan Tarn.
 Here the Swallows stage a night raid to try and capture the Amazon.
 ‘Here’s the lagoon, said Susan and the boat shot out into a small lake almost covered by big patches of broad-leaved water lilies.
 Even in daylight, it was hard not to catch them with the oars.’
 We can spot that one side of the tarn is still covered by water lilies.

-Heald Wood was the name of the place where Titty and Roger met the charcoal burners in Swallowdale.
+Heald Wood was where Titty and Roger met the charcoal burners in Swallowdale.
 The ground beneath the trees in the steepest parts of the woods here is peppered with charcoal burners’ pitsteads (flat circular or elongated platforms) to this day.
 The nearby Lawson Park, now an arts centre, was first recorded under the ownership of the Cistercian monks in the 13th century when it was used as a base for charcoal burning.

 Adam Quinan wrote to us about a site we had missed, which is near this point: if you have time for a detour, ‘The Dog’s Home from “The Picts and The Martyrs”, Ransome’s last book set in the Lake District.
 Dick and Dorothea Calum live there as secretive Picts, hiding from the Great Aunt as the Martyrs try and keep the Great Aunt happy while allowing their friends to have their holiday.